+Threshold Indicator Score

-- Interval: The frequency of this job.
-For a faster detection and response, this value can be reduced.
-Minimum allowed is 60 seconds. - Threshold Indicator Score: Any indicator below this score is not indexed in Splunk.
+Any indicator below this score is not indexed in Splunk.
 This threshold is very useful to reduce the data being indexed in the ThreatQuotient App.
-Default: 8
+The default value is 8.

+See the important note, located at the top of this table, regarding changes to score and status thresholds with ThreatQ Splunk App version 2.1.0.

+Pull All Indicators

+Enabling this checkbox will force pull all data on input edit.

+PARAMETER

+DESCRIPTION

+The checkbox must be selected, upon input creation, before saving.
+This option should be utilized when changing the status or score of any input.

+Indicator Status

+Similar to the score threshold, any indicator not matching the status configured here is not indexed in Splunk.
+This technique is useful for reducing indexed data.
+The default values are Active and Whitelisted.

+See the important note, located at the top of this table, regarding changes to score and status thresholds with ThreatQ Splunk App version 2.1.0

+Export ID

-- Indicator Status: Similar to the score threshold, any indicator not matching the status configured here is not indexed in Splunk.
-Again, this technique is useful for reducing indexed data.
-Default: Active, Whitelisted - Export ID: Defaulted to splunk if you are using the default Splunk export in ThreatQ.
-If you make a copy of the export, you must configure the ID of the export in this field as seen on the ThreatQ instance. - Export Token: On the ThreatQ instance, find the export named as Splunk Indicators Export and click Connection Settings.
+Defaults to splunk.
+Use this value when using the default splunk export in ThreatQ (Splunk Indicators Export).
+If you make a copy of the export, you must configure the ID of the export in this field as seen on the ThreatQ instance.

+Export Token

+On the ThreatQ instance, find the export named as Splunk Indicators Export and click Connection Settings.
 The token is available in the following configuration screen.
 See the picture below for reference.

-Figure 6: Splunk Export in ThreatQuotient
+Export Hash

-• Export Hash: Defaults to 1.
-In the event you want to re-export all indicators from ThreatQ for any reason (such as installing a new Splunk instance), use this configuration.
+Defaults to 1.
+In the event you want to re-export all indicators from ThreatQ for any reason (such as installing a new Splunk instance), use this con-figuration.
 You can configure a different alphanumeric value of length up to 32 and cause exporting all indicators from ThreatQuotient again.